mibrs/GPC5L06/README.md

 ![Codes for MIDI Instruments](2021-12-13_16-13-08.png)

 ### Musical Scales
+Muscial compositions mostly stick to certain harmonies or change between them in a defined way to get a melody that expresses the composer's ideas and pleases our ears.
+Below you find two scales with different harmonies.
+They are using the same pitches, but as the starting pitch is different, they sound different.

 #### C major scale
 | Note	| C	| C#	| D	| D#	| E	| F	| F#	| G	| G#	| A	| A#	| B	| C |